AI-native feedback workflows

 Gleam's AI-native surface

-Gleam exposes MCP tools, public Skills, developer docs, SDK APIs, and hosted portal context so teams can connect customer feedback to agent-assisted engineering workflows.
+Gleam exposes MCP tools, public Skills, developer docs, SDK APIs, and hosted portal context so teams can connect customer feedback to agent-assisted engineering.

 FAQ